MorganKryze/Athunas/.github/CONTRIBUTING.md

 - `release/*`: Release branches for preparing a new release.
 These branches should be merged into the `main` and `develop` branches.
 - `support/*`: Support branches for long-term support.
 These branches should be merged into the `main` branch.
 - `docs/*`: Documentation branches for updating the documentation.
 These branches should be merged into the `main` branch.

-## Archiving

-Each project within the DeVinci Fablab organization should be archived when it is no longer maintained.
-This includes projects that have been completed or abandoned.

-## Licensing

-All public projects within the DeVinci Fablab organization are licensed under the [MIT License](../LICENSE).

 ---